xemonix0/Cherry-Doom/docs/nughud.md

 Since `NUGHUD` was not originally conceived with a version system in place, HUDs made for Nugget Doom versions prior to 2.3.0 did not specify a version.
 Due to this, if no version is specified by a HUD, it will be treated as a version 1 HUD to maintain compatibility.

-If the version specified by the HUD is lesser than 1 or greater than the current version, it will be treated as a latest-version HUD to improve support of newer HUDs in older Nugget Doom releases.
+If the version specified by the HUD is lesser than 1 or greater than the current version, it will be treated as a latest-version HUD to improve support of newer HUDs in older Nugget Doom versions.

 The current `NUGHUD` version is `2`.
 The version differences are listed below: